 Great for product reviews and showcases

 Micro-influencers have something to lose when they promote a product they don’t believe in.
-They stand to lose their followers’ trust, and as such, they are careful when choosing products to promote.
+They stand to lose their followers’ trust, and they are careful when choosing products to promote.
 When you get them to join your campaign, it means they believe in your products, and they’ll actively advocate your brand to their followers.

 Influencer marketing has never been more accessible or more used.
 Traditional marketing methods aren’t as effective, and working with influencers is a great way to connect with your audience online.

 B2B consumers are savvy.
-They are less swayed by clever marketing copy, instead choosing to do their own research to find the best product or services for their companies.
+They are less swayed by clever marketing copy, instead choosing to research to find the best product or services for their companies.
 They trust the opinions of industry experts, and that’s why the established credibility and personal connections of micro-influencers are effective when selling to B2B clients.

 Want to learn more?
 Our team at Atisfyreach can help you create incredible micro-influencer marketing campaigns.
 We will connect you to the best influencers who will connect you to a targeted audience that’s actively looking for your products/services.